Religion in the Czech Republic: Buddhism

+Vietnamese Buddhist temple in Sapa, Prague.

 In the 2021 census, 5,257 Czechs declared themselves adherents of Buddhism.
 Many Vietnamese Czechs, who constitute the largest immigrant ethnic group in the Czech Republic, are adherents of Mahayana traditions of Vietnamese Buddhism.
 Ethnic Czech Buddhists are otherwise mostly followers of Vajrayana traditions of Tibetan Buddhism, Mahayana traditions of Korean Buddhism, and Theravada traditions.
 There are various Tibetan Buddhist, Korean Buddhist and Theravada Buddhist centres in the country; many of those of the Tibetan tradition follow the Diamond Way, founded by the Danish lama Ole Nydahl.